 There are a variety of risk factors that could come up during pregnancy that weren’t evident before the onset of pregnancy.
-Three of the most common pregnancy-related problems include:
+Two of the most common pregnancy-related problems include:

-Of course, pregnancies are not simply “low risk” or “high risk”.
+Of course pregnancies are not simply “low risk” or “high risk”.
 Even within the most high risk of pregnancies, there are elements that are normal.
-I believe that whilst it is of course important that the specific risk elements are identified and managed, it is also critical to normalise the pregnancy as much as possible.
-This ensures that women not only have a high chance for a successful outcome to their pregnancy, but that they can also enjoy and appreciate their pregnancy experience.
+I believe that whilst it is of course important that the specific risk elements are identified and managed, it is also important to normalise the pregnancy as much as possible, so that women can not only have the highest chance of a successful outcome to their pregnancy, but that they also can enjoy and appreciate their pregnancy experience.

 For women with medical disorders pre-dating their pregnancy, or who have had a previous complicated pregnancy, planning for a future pregnancy is very important.
 A pre-pregnancy, or pregnancy planning visit is invaluable.
-My practice offers pre-pregnancy planning visits which can have a number of advantages, including:
+Pre-pregnancy planning visits can have a number of advantages: